Why learn about blockchain?

 - Knowledge of blockchain and cryptocurrencies is helpful, but not required

-The Blockchain, Bitcoin and Cryptocurrency Certificate Program provides you with the knowledge, strategies, tools and skills related to the use of blockchain, Bitcoin and cryptocurrency in the workplace.
+The Blockchain, Bitcoin and Cryptocurrency training provides you with the knowledge, strategies, tools and skills related to the use of blockchain, Bitcoin and cryptocurrency in the workplace.

 Blockchain and cryptocurrency skills are required in a variety of fields including government, health, education, financial services, logistics, real estate, start-ups, oil and gas, the non-profit sector and business.